andrasq/node-docs/gc-gordian.md

 ### The Master

-The master (or parent) process creates the workers with `cluster.fork()`, then blocks waiting for all worker processes to exit, and exits.
-Node distinguishes parent from worker by the presence of special environment variable `NODE_UNIQUE_ID` that it sets in the process environments of the workers it forks.
+The master (or parent) process creates the workers with `cluster.fork()`, then waits for all worker processes to exit, and exits.
+Node distinguishes parent from worker by the presence of special environment variable `NODE_UNIQUE_ID` that it sets in the environment `process.env` of the workers it forks.

 See also https://nodejs.org/api/cluster.html